Obesity Program Links

 School Grant Program

 The Alaska Obesity Prevention and Control Program (OPCP) is putting boots on the ground to help local school districts reduce rates of childhood obesity.
-Beginning in the 2013-2014 school year, Eight Alaska school district grantees are working to improve their school nutrition and physical activity environments by increasing opportunities for before, during and after school physical activity and improving the nutritional content of foods available for consumption at schools.
+Beginning in the 2013-2014 school year, nine Alaska school district grantees are working to improve their school nutrition and physical activity environments by increasing opportunities for before, during and after school physical activity and improving the nutritional content of foods available for consumption at schools.

 Each competitively selected district will hire a .75 FTE coordinator who will have primary responsibility for developing programs such as farm-to-school, serving Alaska fish, and increasing salad bars in the schools.
 In addition, grantee districts will implement high-quality PE and recess programming aimed at helping students meet the recommended 60 minutes of daily activity.
 Outcomes of this grant program will be evaluated through collecting and analyzing student body mass index.